holidaycheck/mesos-in-the-box/README.md

 Usage
 =====

-To run this cluster you need to have **docker 1.8.0 ** and **docker-compose 1.2.0** installed.
+To run this cluster you need to have **docker 1.8.0** and **docker-compose 1.2.0** installed.
 Checkout this repository and run **docker-compose up -d** inside.
-Healthchecks for containers can now be defined.
+Sometimes due to random order of pulling docker images bamboo enters locked state while not able to find zookeeper.
+If experienced try to run **docker-compose restart**

 Notice
 ======